-As of December 31, 2021 and 2020 we had cash and cash equivalents of \$331.6 million and \$207.7 million, respectively.
-We believe our existing cash and cash equivalents and cash from operations will be sufficient to meet our projected operating requirements for at least the next 12 months from the date of this Annual Report on Form 10-K. Our future capital requirements may vary materially from our current expectations and will depend on many factors, including the growth of our business, the timing and extent of spending on various business initiatives, including investment in our Platform+ offerings, the timing of new product introductions, market acceptance of our products and overall economic conditions, including the impact of the COVID-19 pandemic.
+As of December 31, 2022 and 2021 we had cash and cash equivalents and short-term investments of \$347.6 million and \$331.6 million, respectively.
+We believe our existing cash and cash equivalents, short-term investments and cash from operations will be sufficient to meet our projected operating requirements for at least the next 12 months from the date of this Annual Report on Form 10-K. Our future capital requirements may vary materially from our current expectations and will depend on many factors, including the growth of our business, the timing and extent of spending on various business initiatives, including investment in our Platform+ offerings, the timing of new product introductions, market acceptance of our products and overall economic conditions.
 To the extent that current and anticipated future sources of liquidity are insufficient to fund our future business activities and requirements, we may be required to seek additional equity or debt financing.
 In the event additional financing is required from outside sources, we may not be able to obtain such financing on terms acceptable to us or at all.
-To the extent that we issue equity or convertible debt securities in the future, there will be further dilution to investors participating in this offering.
+To the extent that we issue equity or convertible debt securities in the future, there will be further dilution to our investors.
 Further, any debt financing obtained by us in the future could involve restrictive covenants relating to our capital raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities, including potential acquisitions.

-We are party to a credit agreement with Bank of America, N.A., which currently provides for a revolving credit line of up to \$50.0 million with an original maturity date of April 13, 2021.
-Any indebtedness under this credit agreement is collateralized by substantially all of our assets and bears interest at a variable rate based either on LIBOR, the federal funds rate or the prime rate.
-The credit agreement contains customary affirmative and negative covenants.

-On April 13, 2021, we entered into a Second Amendment to the Loan and Security Agreement ("Second Amendment") with Bank of America N.A., to include among other things, (i) an update to provide for use of a LIBOR successor rate, (ii) to amend the definition of Availability Reserve and Borrowing Base, and (iii) to extend the termination date to April 13, 2024.
-In connection with the Second Amendment, we paid a fee of \$0.1 million in the second quarter of 2021.
+We are party to a credit agreement with Bank of America, N.A. (as amended, the "Credit Agreement"), which provides for a revolving credit line of up to \$50.0 million, maturing April 13, 2024.
+The Company's indebtedness to Bank of America, N.A. under the Credit Agreement is collateralized by substantially all of the Company's assets.
+In addition to extending the maturity date to April 13, 2024, the amendment to the Credit Agreement, which the Company entered into on April 13, 2021, contained (i) an update to provide for use of a LIBOR successor rate and (ii) a change in the definition of Availability Reserve and Borrowing Base.
+In connection with the amendment, the Company paid a fee of \$75,000 in the second quarter of 2021.

-As of December 31, 2021, we did not have any amounts outstanding under this line of credit.
-Further, we were in compliance with all required financial covenants as of December 31, 2021 and 2020 respectively.
+As of December 31, 2022 and 2021, we did not have any amounts outstanding under this line of credit.
+Further, we were in compliance with all required financial covenants as of December 31, 2022 and 2021.